 Located everywhere in big and small shops, so selecting one was easy, I approach guys as they are more tech savvy.

-After a few minutes, the conclusion was I was out of the country too long; the contract had expired and even though I was receiving texts abroad; it was in fact dormant; he showed me the computer as he explained; I needed a new sim card and number [one I can select from hundreds]
+After Discussing The Problem the conclusion was I was out of the country too long; the contract had expired and even though I was receiving texts abroad; it was in fact dormant; he showed me the computer as he explained; I needed a new sim card and number [one I can select from hundreds]

 SIM CARD COST